HARP

 Partnership with Parents

 Parents and carers are encouraged to be actively involved in HARP and the education of their sons and daughters.
-In addition to formal meetings, we have an open door policy and regular and frequent contact is maintained via the telephone, email and Home-School books to exchange information and ideas and to gain a thorough understanding of the individual’s experiences and perceptions.
+In addition to formal meetings, we have an open-door policy and regular contact is maintained via the telephone, email and Home-School books to exchange information and ideas thus gaining a thorough understanding of the individual’s experiences and perceptions.
+In addition, we hold regular social events for families and friends to come together and share their experience, develop a support network and chat with the staff.

 Transition and Induction